msinghal10/msinghal10.github.io/_pages/about.md

 Recent News
 ======

+<span style="color:blue"> June 2025:</span> I will be serving on the Program committee for AsiaCCS 2026 for the Machine Learning and Security track.

+<span style="color:blue"> March 2025:</span> I have been appointed as a Research Active Assistant Teaching Professor.
+Thanks Khoury!!

 <span style="color:blue"> January 2025:</span> Our paper titled "Casual Insights into Parler's Content Moderation Shift: Effects on Toxicity and Factuality" got accepted to WWW 2025.